 The OT Method to Assessing Concussion in Acute Care

-This course will teach you all about how to assess concussion in the acute stages and provide an occupational therapy based protocol for your client care.Watch Promo
+This course will teach you all about how to assess concussion in the acute stages, providing an occupational therapy based protocol for your client care.Watch Promo

 Here's the story...